Skip to content

 Permanent when queen reached

-Drill-and-dust (deltamethrin or silica gel) or Termidor foam directly into wall void; 80–95% colony elimination in single visit when parent nest correctly located; UNH FS 62 and Colonial Pest NH Microgen protocol
+Drill-and-dust (deltamethrin or silica gel) or Termidor foam directly into the wall void; 80–95% colony elimination in a single visit when the parent nest is correctly located; UNH FS 62 and Colonial Pest NH protocol

 Quarterly preventive plan (pro)